-- 1. Verify that the power outlet is good.
+- 1. Verify power outlet is good.
 Plug a different device into the socket to ensure there is power, or plug the iMac G5 into another outlet. - 2.
 Check the power cord.
 Use a known good power cord. - 3.
 Check the connection of the power cord on both ends.
 Verify that the power cord is securely plugged into both the AC outlet and the back of the computer. - 4.
-Remove the keyboard, mouse, and other peripherals such as external speakers, memory cards connected to the card reader, and FireWire or USB devices.
+Remove keyboard, mouse, and other peripherals such as external speakers, memory cards connected to the card reader, and FireWire or USB devices.
 Try starting up the computer with these devices removed.
 If the computer starts up, re-connect the peripherals one at a time until you determine which device is causing the "no power" symptom. - 5.
 Remove the front bezel to access the diagnostic LEDs on the main logic board.
-See "Accessing the Diagnostic LEDs" in this chapter for complete instructions on this procedure. - 6.
-With the front bezel removed, locate LEDs 1 through 4 on the main logic board.
-As shown below, black tape covers the diagnostic LEDs and must be peeled back.
-Replacement Note: Be sure to replace the tape when finished troubleshooting to prevent light from leaking through the front bezel.
+See "Accessing the Diagnostic LEDs" in the Troubleshooting chapter for complete instructions on this procedure. - 6.
+With the front bezel and speakers removed, locate LEDs 1 through 4 on the main logic board.